jdevfullstack/github-pages-tutorial/README.md

 financial support.

-Remember, when you are creating a digital content, it's better to use plaintext file.
+Remember, when you are creating a digital content, it's better to use a plaintext file.
 Markdown is the best format, as it can simply be turned into
 HTML.
 And as we know, when it's HTML format, that's the very consumption of web browsers, isn't it?